user18130814200115-2/groff-we-macros/README.md

 ```
 Will replace the "References" heading with "Notes and Bibliography"

+Lastly, the fontsize of the bibliography section has been increased to 12 to be consistent with the other `.+c` sections in your documents.

 ## Installation
 Download both `we.tmac` and `refer-we.tmac` and install them to a groff accessible macro path such as `/usr/share/groff/current/tmac`.
 The call groff with the `-mwe` option.